Elliott Fry: Chicago Bears

-Fry was signed by the Chicago Bears on April 12, 2019 to a three-year deal shortly after the departure of Cody Parkey as part of the Bear's preseason kicking competition.
+Fry was signed by the Chicago Bears on April 12, 2019 to a three-year deal shortly after the departure of Cody Parkey as part of the Bears' preseason kicking competition.
 During the preseason, he competed with Eddy Piñeiro, but was waived by the Bears shortly after their Week 2 loss to the New York Giants.
 He made three of four field goals for the Bears.

 Baltimore Ravens

 Shortly after being waived by the Bears, signed a contract with the Baltimore Ravens.
 He was cut by the Ravens after their final preseason game against the Washington Redskins.

-In October 2019, Fry was selected by the St. Louis BattleHawks in the open phase of the 2020 XFL Draft, but did not sign with the team.
+In October 2019, Fry was selected by the St. Louis BattleHawks in the open phase of the 2020 XFL draft, but did not sign with the team.

 Carolina Panthers

 Fry signed a reserve/futures contract with the Carolina Panthers on December 30, 2019.
 He was waived on April 30, 2020.

 Tampa Bay Buccaneers

 On May 1, 2020, Fry was claimed off waivers by the Tampa Bay Buccaneers.
-He was waived on September 1, 2020.
+He was waived on September 1.